BigAnteater/KVM-GPU-Passthrough/README.md

 # KVM-GPU-Passthrough

-If you want a video guide to walk you through this, check out my tutorial:
+If you want a video guide to walk you through this, check out my tutorial: I'm still editing it

 ***THIS GUIDE IS MEANT FOR ADVANCED ARCH LINUX USERS***